argilla-io/argilla/docs/getting_started/concepts.rst

 Task
 ^^^^

 A task defines the objective and shape of the predictions and annotations inside a record.
-[LINK a las tasks].
+You can see our supported tasks at :ref:`tasks`

 Annotation
 ^^^^^^^^^^